dockerbuild-info/dockerbuild.info/_posts/2014-10-26-blogging-with-jekyll-and-docker.md

 It's not mandatory, but I prefer to use explicit ports (for commands that accept it) so port mapping is obvious.
 Otherwise the reader must know a command's default ports. `--force_polling` is required for live updates.
-I could not get the native filesystem even things to work and `--force_polling` worked well enough.
+I could not get the native file system even things to work and `--force_polling` worked well enough.
 Now hit port 9292 on your docker host and your site is waiting for you.